- Article published at:

 Find or create a warm, dark space to dry out your flowers.
 Light will fade out the colours.
 The warmth will speed up the drying process making it harder for fungus to grow.

 Tie a bit of rope at the end of the stems and hang them upside down.
 Preferably hang them over a heater.
-It's important that you make sure to hang the flowers separately, since this also otherwise can cause fungus to grow.
+It's important that you make sure to hang the flowers separately, as otherwise fungus can grow and spread.

-Wait.
-The flowers have to dry out completely from its core and this sometimes takes a few days.
-The thicker the stem (sunflowers for example) the longer you’ll have to wait.
-You know the flowers are properly dried out when the stem feels a bit crunchy when you pinch it.
-If the stem is still flexible, then you have to wait a bit more.
-Patience.
+You’ll know that your flowers are properly dried out when the stem feels a bit crunchy when you pinch it.
+If the stem is still flexible, then you have to wait a bit longer.
+Patience pays.

 Once your flowers are dried, they are ready for use.
 Be creative with arranging your dried flowers.
 A florist tip is to tie them together and hang them, or place them in vase, without water obviously.